cynixx3/third-party-miner-installer-for-ethos/README.md

 ## Contributing

-If you got a new miner working using these tools please submit a pull request with a new branch for the miner you added.
+If you got a new miner working using these tools or just improved an intergration please submit a pull request with a new branch for the miner you added.

 ## Authors